-When students have selected a major field, they should familiarize themselves with all the requirements that are specified in this catalog under their chosen degree program.
+When students have selected a major, they should familiarize themselves with all the requirements that are specified in this catalog under their chosen degree program.
 They should make a tentative semester-by-semester plan for completing the requirements, including prerequisites, and discuss this plan with an adviser in the major.
 In addition to courses in the major department, related courses in other fields and supporting courses in basic skills may also be required.
 These should be included in the tentative semester-by-semester plan.
-Sample plans for many majors are available at www.fullerton. edu/aac.

 Some departments require placement tests prior to enrolling in some classes (e.g., foreign languages, music and computer science).
-The times and places for such placement tests are given in the Class Schedule.
-Students should purchase a copy of the Class Schedule at the Titan Bookstore prior to the start of registration.
+The times and places for such placement tests will be available by calling the College Advisement Offices.